linux-integrity/ima-doc/policy-syntax.rst

 loaded, it will trigger on future custom policy loads, but not the one being loaded.

-Since a custom policy replaces the :ref:`built-in-policy-rules`, that policy should also have ``func=POLICY_CHECK`` to complete the chain of trust.
+Since a custom policy replaces the :ref:`built-in-policy-rules`, the custom policy should also have ``func=POLICY_CHECK`` to complete the chain of trust.

 This ``appraise`` rule asserts that the policy replacing the built-in policy, either at boot time using ``/etc/ima/ima-policy`` or at